microsoft/Kusto-Query-Language/doc/samples.md

 |7124|26.64|InferenceAlgorithmExecutor|DB4|Unexpected Inference System error...
 |5112|19.11|InferenceAlgorithmExecutor|*|Unexpected Inference System error...

-## Mapping values from one set to another
+## Map values from one set to another

-A common use-case is using static mapping of values that can help in adopting results into more presentable way.
+A common use case is static mapping of values, which can help in make results more presentable.
-For example, consider having next table.
-DeviceModel  specifies a model of the device, which is not a very convenient form of referencing to the device name.â€¯
+For example, consider the next table.
+`DeviceModel` specifies a model of the device, which is not a very convenient form of referencing the device name.

 |DeviceModel |Count